geugenm/modern-lab-applets/README.md

 Start the server and press open url button, now you can browse through applets!

-### Functionality
+### Local script functionality

 - Opens the Wikipedia link in your default browser.
-- Finds an available port starting from 8000 and starts an HTTP server on it.
+- Finds an available port starting from 8080 and starts an HTTP server on it.
 - Logs the server's progress using Python's built-in logging module (logging level set to DEBUG).
 - Provides a server URL in the format `http://<ip_address>:<port>` for browsing the server.